 Melasma, also known as chloasma, is a common skin condition among adults that causes light to dark brown or greyish pigmentation to develop, mainly on facial skin.
-The first-rate team of dermatologists at Easton Dermatology Associates in Easton, Maryland, use advanced laser skin treatments to help patients on the Delmarva Peninsula reduce the appearance of melasma.
+The first-rate team of dermatologists at Easton Dermatology Associates in Easton, Maryland, use bleaching creams and advanced laser skin treatments to help patients reduce the appearance of melasma.

 The word melasma stems from the Greek word melas, which means black.
 While the condition can affect adults of both genders and all ethnicities, it’s most common in women and people with darker skin tones who live in sunny climates.
 Although medical professionals don’t yet fully understand the specific causes of melasma, several factors are known to increase the likelihood of developing the condition, including:

-Melasma is usually more pronounced in the summer, when the sun is closer, and less noticeable during the winter, when the sun is further away.
+Melasma is usually more pronounced in the summer, when the sun is brighter, and less noticeable during the winter, when the sun is less intense.
 It’s important to note that melasma is not an infection, and it isn’t contagious, cancerous, or precancerous, and it doesn’t stem from an allergy.

 Even though melasma can’t be cured, there are several ways you can significantly improve its appearance.
 Protection from ultraviolet light is one of the best ways to keep the condition in check, so, first and foremost, keep your sun exposure to a minimum.
 When you do plan to be outside for prolonged periods of time, use a sunscreen that has an SPF of 30 or above, and wear a wide-brimmed hat.

 Prescription skin lightening creams are commonly used to reduce the appearance of melasma.
 These products contain certain chemicals, such as hydroquinone, that reduce the activity of pigment-forming skin cells.
 Skin lightening creams should be used with caution, however, as they can cause irritation or excessive skin lightening.